andrewjk/andrewjk-fyi/README.md

   - Set `USERNAME` and `PASSWORD`, which will be used to setup your account
   - Set `SITE_LOCATION` to the URL which will be shared with others
   - Set `JWT_SECRET` to a random passphrase for encrypting your user token
-- Run `npm run db:apply` to create the database
+- Run `npm run db:push` to create the database

 ### Set up your account